Oil prices of OPEC Members

-News Shafaq/ Basra Light Price climbed 1.46$Wednesday,still registering one of the highest prices among OPEC members.
+News Shafaq/ Basra Light Price dropped 0.54$ Tuesday, registering one of the lowest prices among OPEC members.

 As for OPEC prices,